-The chart below illustrates the different clusters and standards recommended for instructional emphasis.
-Standards that are recommended for greater emphasis are indicated with a check mark while those that are recommended for instruction after the administration of the 2013 Grade 5 Common Core Mathematics Test are indicated by the word "Post."
-The instructional emphasis recommended in the chart below is mirrored in the Grade 5 test design, whereby clusters and standards that are recommended for greater emphasis will be assessed in greater number.
-Standards recommended for greater emphasis that are designated for instruction after the administration of the 2013 Grade 5 Common Core Mathematics Test, while not tested, will be fundamental in ensuring that students are prepared for Grade 6 instruction.
+The chart on page 5 illustrates the different clusters and standards recommended for instructional emphasis.
+Standards that are recommended for greater emphasis are indicated with a check mark while those that are recommended for instruction after the administration of the 2014 Grade 5 Common Core Mathematics Test are indicated by the word "Post."
+The instructional emphasis recommended in this chart is mirrored in the Grade 5 test design, whereby clusters and standards that are recommended for greater emphasis will be assessed in greater number.
+Standards recommended for greater emphasis that are designated for instruction after the administration of the 2014 Grade 5 Common Core Mathematics Test, while not tested, will be fundamental in ensuring that students are prepared for Grade 6 instruction.

-Cluster Emphasis Domain Cluster Standard Number and Operations in • 5.NBT.1 5.NBT.2 5.NBT.3 5.NBT.4 Base Ten Perform operations with multi- digit whole numbers and with decimals to hundredths.
+Cluster Emphasis Domain Cluster Standard Number and Operations in Understand the place value system.
+5.NBT.1 5.NBT.2 5.NBT.3 5.NBT.4 Base Ten Perform operations with multi- digit whole numbers and with decimals to hundredths.
 5.NBT.5 ✓ 5.NBT.6 ✓ 5.NBT.7 ✓ Major Clusters Use equivalent fractions as a strategy to add and subtract fractions.
-5.NF.1 Number and Operations- Fractions Apply and extend previous understandings of multiplication and division to multiply and divide fractions.
-5.NF.3 5.NF.4 5.NF.5 5.NF.6 ✓ Measurement and Data Geometric measurement: understand concepts of volume and relate volume to 5.NF.7 ✓ 5.MD.3 5.MD.4 Supporting Measurement multiplication and to addition.
-Convert like measurement units within a given measurement 5.MD.1 Clusters and Data system.
-Represent and interpret data.
-5.MD.2 Additional Clusters Operations and Algebraic Write and interpret numerical expressions.
-5.OA.1 5.OA.2 Thinking Analyze patterns and relationships.
-5.OA.3 Post Graph points on the coordinate plane to solve.
-5.G.1 Post 5.G.2 Post Geometry Classify two-dimensional figures into categories based on their 5.G.3 properties.
+5.NF.1 5.NF.2 ✓ Number and Operations- Fractions Apply and extend previous understandings of multiplication and division to multiply and divide fractions.
+5.NF.3 5.NF.4 5.NF.5 5.NF.6 ✓ Measurement and Data Measurementunderstand concepts ofand Dataand relate volume Geometric measurement: understand concepts of volume and relate volume to multiplication and to addition.
+5.NF.7 ✓ 5.MD.3 5.MD.4 5.MD.5 Supporting Clusters Measurement and Data Convert like measurement units within a given measurement system.
+5.MD.1 Represent and interpret data.
+5.MD.2 Operations and Algebraic Write and interpret numerical expressions.
+5.OA.1 5.OA.2 Additional Thinking Analyze patterns and relationships.
+5.OA.3 Post Clusters Graph points on the coordinate plane to solve.
+5.G.1 Post 5.G.2 Post Geometry Geometry Classify two-dimensional figures into categories based on their 5.G.3 properties.
 5.G.4

-✓= Standards recommended for greater emphasis

-Post = Standards recommended for instruction in May-June
+$\checkmark$ = Standards recommended for greater emphasis Post = Standards recommended for instruction in May-June